 Since making his professional debut at age 12 in the Auditorio Principe Felipe in Oviedo, Spain, Rodolfo has performed with many of Spain’s foremost orchestras, and his professional relationships with orchestras and presenters worldwide continue to expand.

-Rodolfo has released three recordings.
-In summer 2017, he released his first CD, “Hindemith Sonatas for Viola Solo” on the Skillman Music label.
-In 2018, he released “Transfixing Metamorphosis” for Odradek.
-His latest recording is “Paul Hindemith Complete Sonatas for Viola and Piano” (June 2019) for which Scherzo magazine praised, “There are magic moments, such as the passagecaglia that closes the 1919 Sonata, or electrifying, like the unemployed value of the 1922 finale…”
+Rodolfo has released three critically acclaimed recordings to date.
+In summer 2017 he released his first album, Paul Hindemith Sonatas for Viola and Piano on the Skillman Music label.
+In 2018 he released Transfixing Metamorphosis for Odradek.
+His latest album is Paul Hindemith Sonatas for Viola Solo (June 2019) for which Scherzo Magazine praised, “There are magic moments, such as the passacaglia that closes the 1919 Sonata, or electrifying, like the unemployed value of the 1922 finale… .”

-Rodolfo’s artistry has been recognized with several honors and awards, including First Prize, Mannes College of Music Concerto Competition (2103), the "Angel Muñiz Toca" prize (2010), the 2008 "CajaMadrid Chamber Music" and "Young Artist Intercentros" National competitions, and in 2007, León, Spain’s "Young Soloist Competition.” .
+Rodolfo’s artistry has been recognized with several honors and awards, including First Prize, Mozart Competition , Manhattan School of Music (2015), First Prize, Mannes College of Music Concerto Competition (2103), the Angel Muñiz Toca prize (2010), the 2008 CajaMadrid Chamber Music and Young Artist Intercentros National competitions, and in 2007, León, Spain’s Young Soloist Competition.

 with violist Wieslaw Rekucki Krupa, followed by studies at the Conservatorio Superior de Música “Eduardo Martinez Torner de Oviedo,” where upon graduation with a Bachelor in Music (Viola and Piano), he was awarded the prestigious Honorary Diploma.
-Rodolfo also holds a Certificate in Performance diploma from Yale University, a Masters from The Juilliard School, as well as a Doctor of Music Arts Degree from Stony Brook University.
-Rodolfo’s mentors are Paul Neubauer, Lawrence Dutton and Nicholas Cords.
+Rodolfo also holds a Certificate in Performance diploma from Yale University, a Masters from The Juilliard School, as well as a Doctor of Music Arts from Stony Brook University.
+His mentors are Paul Neubauer, Lawrence Dutton and Nicholas Cords.
+Rodolfo performs on an exact replica of the decorated Stradivarius viola from the Royal Collection Stradivaris of the Royal Palace of Madrid; he is the only musician to have been granted permission to have a replica made.
+The original instrument is one of the only decorated instruments known to have been made as part of a set.
 Born in Asturias, Spain, Rodolfo currently resides in New York City.